 Day 1: Total Gain 3,350’ | Miles: 15.01 | Pace: 2.5 mph | Time: 17 hrs.

-Day one will feel more like a 60 miles vs kilometers movement.
+Day one will feel more like a 60 miles vs. kilometers movement.
 Know this mentally!
 Though we don’t restrict registration, it is paramount that participants understand the extremeness of the 60 to 60 event.
-The participants will move with 30 lb. to 40 lb. backpacks over rugged terrain, extreme inclines/declines.
-Then a long mentally demanding paved trail (W&OD).
-The MTN movement concludes with a final movement to a local brewery, where we, for the first time – come together in one movement as the team and egress down into the brewery, creating a deep impact to those witnessing the movement within a movement.
+The participants will move with 30 lb. to 40 lb. backpacks over rugged terrain and extreme inclines/declines.
+Then a long, mentally demanding paved trail (W&OD).
+The MTN movement concludes with a final movement to a local brewery, where we, for the first time – come together in one movement as a team and egress down into the brewery, creating a profound impact on those witnessing the movement within a movement.

-Day two is a different kind of intense, though the inclines are not near as extreme, the endurance required for this movement will stress you mentally and physically.
+Day two is a different kind of intense; though the inclines are not near as extreme, the endurance required for this movement will stress you mentally and physically.
 However, here is where the teams further bring the movement into the public’s eye.
-Sharing the trail with bikers, runners and sometimes even horses, the teams move together in a column representing our nation’s warriors in movement while honoring their sacrifices, culminating with a full – team movement into Old Ox Brewery, where Mission BBQ will provide
+Sharing the trail with bikers, runners, and sometimes even horses, the teams move together in a column representing our nation’s warriors in movement while honoring their sacrifices, culminating with an entire–team movement into Old Ox Brewery, where Mission BBQ will provide food.

 Day two does not end at Old Ox Brewery.
-However, if it is known ahead, people can be dismissed here vs take the bus back to Arlington VA.
-The teams will move together by bus back to Arlington VA – where the teams are dismissed from the 60 to 60 event.
-Here many teams, and sub teams meet up for dinner in Arlington VA, before going to sleep in preparation for the next morning’s Final Miles (Note, all 60 to 60 participants are already signed up for the Final Miles but must check back in Monday morning).
-Note, the Honor Movement will be partnering with a hotel in the Marine Corps War Memorial.
-This information will be sent out to all registered participants of both the 60 to 60 and The Final Miles.
+However, if it is known ahead of time, people can be dismissed here vs. taking the bus back to Arlington, VA.
+The teams will move together by bus back to Arlington, VA – where the teams are dismissed from the 60 to 60 event.
+Many teams and sub-teams meet for dinner in Arlington, VA, before going to sleep in preparation for the next morning’s Final Miles (Note, all 60 to 60 participants are already signed up for the Final Miles but must check back on Monday morning).
+Note the Honor Movement will partner with a hotel in the Marine Corps War Memorial.
+This information will be sent out to all registered participants of the 60 to 60 and The Final Miles.

 The Final Miles is the capstone of the Memorial Day Weekend Ruck to Remember.
 Though only 6 miles, not everyone just wakes up and walks 6 miles.
-With that said, this is slower paced movement, with ample time to rest and reflect as the teams navigate through the National War Memorials before heading back in a large formation to Arlington National Cemetery.
+With that said, this is a slower-paced movement, with ample time to rest and reflect as the teams navigate through the National War Memorials before heading back in a large formation to Arlington National Cemetery.

 Memorial Day: Total: Gain 204’| Miles: 6.11 | Pace: 2.5 mph | Time: 5 hrs.

-Moving through the National War Memorials, the teams take pause to learn about the respective memorials as well take time to reflect in them.
+Moving through the National War Memorials, the teams pause to learn about the respective memorials and take time to reflect on them.
 The teams will come back together for a final maneuver in a way like no other – moving together, creating the movement within a movement as the Final Miles makes their final push to Arlington National Cemetery, led by percussion and pipes, culminating at Arlington National Cemetery.
-Here, the movement is complete and participants can elect to go into the cemetery to pay their respects to the fallen warriors within.
+Here, the movement is complete, and participants can elect to go into the cemetery to pay their respects to the fallen warriors within.